 Sadly, the call of the Silvery gibbon could be silenced forever.

-The Silvery Gibbon Project is a registered environmental organisation based in Perth, Western Australia.
+The Silvery Gibbon Project is a program under Australian registered environmental organisation Wildlife Asia.
 Established in 1991, the project raises funds for the conservation of the Endangered Silvery gibbon (Hylobates moloch), a primate found only in the jungles of Indonesia.

 Unfortunately, like so many species today the wild populations of the Silvery gibbon are under threat due to habitat destruction and fragmentation from illegal logging, burning of forests for palm oil plantations, and encroachment from local human populations.